onyonghasa/Automatic-Windows-Update-Script/README.md

 - Verifies that **PowerShell Gallery (PSGallery)** is trusted
 - Installs **PSWindowsUpdate** module if missing
 - Scans for available Windows updates
-- Installs all updates automatically (`-AcceptAll -AutoReboot`)
+- Installs all updates automatically (`-AcceptAll`) but **does not auto-reboot**
+- Prompts the user to restart the system if required
 - Saves a **log file** of update history to `C:\WindowsUpdate_Log.txt`
-- Displays all progress directly in PowerShell console
+- Displays all progress directly in the PowerShell console

 ---